 Subscription canceled email is sent when the customer cancels their subscription or their payment fails.
 Keep in mind that the timing of a canceled subscription depends on your Stripe settings.
 For example, you can have the subscription cancel right away or after the end of a billing cycle.

 Invoicing email can be sent with every successful recurring purchase, but you have to set this up in your Stripe account.
-This can be a clever way to remain top of mind with your customers and even add some branding to build the relationship.
+This can be a clever way to remain top of mind with your customers and even add some branding using invoice templates to build the relationship.

 All of the digital products or subscriptions that you sell through MailerLite are managed in your Stripe Dashboard.
 You can add new products or revise your current product details in Stripe.